Epistaxis

 - If the pack has been inserted correctly, discuss with the ENT Registrar

-- Further measure may include: bilateral anterior packs, removal of anterior pack and insertion of posterior pack (or Foley catheter), rigid nasendoscopy and direct cautery, surgical management
+- Further measures may include: bilateral anterior packs, removal of anterior pack and insertion of posterior pack (or Foley catheter), rigid nasendoscopy and direct cautery, surgical management